Lycée français Marie Curie de Zurich: Languages at the LFZ

-The bilingual pathway introduced in September 2011 leads infant and primary schools pupils to a mastery of both languages at the end of their schooling through a natural acquisition of French and German.
-Non-language subjects are taught in equal measure in the primary school: each subject is taught in French and German to ensure joint development of skills and a balanced timetable between the two languages.
+The bilingual pathway was introduced in September 2011 for infant and primary school pupils.
+Each subject is taught in French and German to ensure joint development of skills.
 This bilingual curriculum at the LFZ is recognised and authorised by the Education Authority (Bildungsdirektion).
 It is also compatible with the curriculum of the Canton of Zurich and French National Education.

 The school belongs to the PASCH network and is a DSD-Schule, i.e. an examination centre for the German DSD certification.
 It is also an examination centre for the English language certification IELTS and the Spanish language certifications DELE (Diploma de Español como Lengua Extranjera) and SIELE (Servicio Internacional de Evaluación de la Lengua Española).